 By: Dr. Sheri Sime

 Recurrent skin problems, ear inflammation and secondary infections are common manifestations of allergies in our pets.
 Like people, they often have not just one, but a number of allergies and it is often a substance that cannot be eliminated from their environment.
-Although we cannot "cure" allergies, our aim is to manage them to maintain comfort.
-This is often accomplished by combining different treatment to minimize side effects of each and maximize combined benefits.
-It has been my experience that pets first manifesting symptoms of allergies when under one year of age.
-They have become one the most challenging medical condition to control.
-It is thought that symptoms become apparent after a certain threshold of that allergen they have been exposed to.
-If your pet is itchy they may have a food allergy.
-A pet with a food allergy component may show seasonal clinical signs of itchiness, despite being exposed to a food year round.
+Although we cannot "cure" allergies, our aim is to manage them to maintain their comfort.
+This is often accomplished by combining different treatments to accomplish comfort, while minimizing potential drug side effects.
+Again, not all itchy pets have fleas!!
+If your pet is itchy they may have a food or air borne allergy.
 Allergies can be inherited; an affected pet should not be bred.

 Airborne allergens include; pollen, dust mites and molds.
 Pets affected by inhalant allergies may present with chewing, scratching, licking and biting of their feet, flanks, groin and armpits areas.
+These allergens lead to inflammation as a result of skin contact.
 Although we cannot eliminate most of these substances from their environment, we can limit their exposure.
+The most common environmental allergy recognized in pets is actually dust house mites.
+They feed off skin scales so it is important to regularly wash bedding (at over 55C), and ideally keep pets off upholstered furniture.
 Using an air conditioner, keeping your windows closed, installing an air purifier, removing rugs can also help.
-Using dehumidifiers to maintain relative humidity between 30-50% can also help.
 Regular bathing of pets, and vacuuming of you house are also helpful.
 Plants should be removed if your pet has a mold allergy.
 If not removed, cover the soil with activated charcoal bits (aquarium supplies) to prevent mold growth.
+Using dehumidifiers to maintain relative humidity between 30-50% can also help.

 An animal does not have to be exposed to a new food to suddenly develop allergies; they may develop symptoms from products that they have been exposed to for years.
 Symptoms of food allergies include biting, licking and chewing of the feet, face or ears.
-Recurrent ear infections are often a manifestation of underlying allergies.
+It is often difficult or impossible to differentiate these allergies from air borne allergies, and most pets have a combination of both.
+Recurrent ear infections are often the ONLY manifestation of underlying allergies.
 Some animals with food hypersensitivities will also present with gastrointestinal symptoms including diarrhea, vomiting, and flatulence.
 In extreme cases they may experience seizures.
 Pets with a food allergy may be below the threshold for showing symptoms, but when another antigen is present, the animal becomes clinical (outward signs).
 Pets with seasonal allergies may have a food allergy component and benefit from a prescription hypoallergenic diets.
+We do not recommend over the counter products for pets with allergies, as they often contain ingredients not listed on the label.

 Most of the commercially available diets have similar ingredients, so it is not uncommon to have them react to more than one diet.
 Common food allergies for dogs include chicken, beef, pork, milk products, eggs, soy, wheat, and preservatives.
 In cats, common allergies include beef, milk products and fish.
 As more and more commercially available diets have turned to alternative protein sources, what was once considered hypoallergenic or a novel protein source is now commonly found in many diets and will not help a pet with a food allergy.
 For instance Lamb and fish are no longer novel proteins for many pets.
-Commercially available lamb and rice or "hypoallergenic" diets can contain chicken, soy, and wheat, etc., so please read the label.
+Commercially available lamb and rice or "hypoallergenic" diets can contain chicken, soy, and wheat, etc. A study of over the counter 'soy free' products found that actually about 75% of them had soy!

 A homemade diet which contains novel proteins can be fed to those that do not respond to any of the commercially available hypoallergenic diets.
 These diets are not meant for long-term feeding as they are not nutritionally complete.
 These trials start with a starch (potatoes or rice) and a novel protein source (rabbit, deer, kangaroo, moose) in a ratio of 2:1.
 The ingredients are boiled and fed during a short term trial.
 Then individual ingredients are to be reintroduced on a weekly basis.
 When symptoms recur we can likely identified an allergy inducing ingredient.
 We then try and find a diet which does not contain these ingredients.
 Note blood and skin testing for food allergies is not reliable.